 John Ford.
 Oscar Wilde.
 Bram Stoker.
 Maureen O’Hara.
 W.B.
 Yeats.
 Katharine Tynon.
 Maeve Binchy.
 Michael Gambon.
 James Joyce, etcet for ages, because no way can a bit of a name in a post reflect brilliance.
 Tell us in the comments, or be stum.
 Grin.
 I’m happy with mentioning some favorites.
 I hope you’ll do the same.
 (Yes, Jonathan and Cillian and Liam and all of the pretty, talented boys… Perhaps tell us who we’ve forgot, as far as artistry.
 It’s easier.)

-Misconceptions about Ireland and the Irish
+Misconceptions, Not Facts about Ireland and the Irish

 When someone says ‘Irish,’ your first thought will probably be the tiresome trope of a red-haired country maid in green trilling ‘Top o’ the mornin’ to ye!’